-- If any cash has been received from a relative for an emergency situation but the intention was not to evade the taxes.
+- If any cash has been received from a relative/friend for an emergency situation but the intention was not to evade the taxes.

-A penalty under section 271D will be levied for the whole amount of loan/ deposit/ specified sum that was accepted.
+A penalty under section 271D will be levied for the whole amount of loan/ deposit/ specified sum that was accepted in cash.

-Reporting of transactions covered u/s 269SS in the Tax Audit Report (Form 3CD)
+What needs to be reported about transactions covered u/s 269SS in the Tax Audit Report (Form 3CD)?